aeonzz/clippkit/README.md

 ## Overview

-**Clippkit** is a growing collection of reusable components for people building videos with [Remotion](https://remotion.dev).
+**Clippkit** is a growing collection of reusable components for people building videos with Code ([Remotion](https://remotion.dev)).
 It's like a UI library — but instead of buttons and modals, you get intros, text effects, animations, transitions, and full video scenes.

 If you're building videos in code, Clippkit gives you a head start.
 Each component is built with flexibility in mind and is easy to drop into any Remotion project.